WebReflection/nonchalance/README.md

   <summary><strong>Can any element become any other?</strong></summary>
   <div>

 **No**.
-Metaphorically speaking, *HTML* elements have both a semantic meaning and a well defined, and desired, utility once live, same way a *JS* function will be, forever, a *JS* function, even if `Object.setPrototypeOf(() => {}, Number.prototype)` happens ... can you see, or agree, how wrong is that?
+Metaphorically speaking, *HTML* elements have both a semantic meaning and a well defined, and desired, utility once live, the same way a *JS* function will be, forever, a *JS* function, even if `Object.setPrototypeOf(() => {}, Number.prototype)` happens ... can you see, or agree, how wrong is that?

-This module doesn't want to, and likely cannot neither, guard against misusage of its features, so be sure that whenever an element gets upgraded, it preserves its native prototype chain behind the scene, or you're alone fighting against the *DOM* ... which is quite inconvenient, if you ask me 😅
+This module doesn't want to (and likely also cannot) guard against misusage of its features, so be sure that whenever an element gets upgraded, it preserves its native prototype chain behind the scene, or you're alone fighting against the *DOM* ... which is quite inconvenient, if you ask me 😅

 In short, same way `customElements.define('my-link', class extends HTMLDivElement {}, {extends: 'a'})` makes no sense, this module trust its users non-sense classes will be avoided.